Getting Started with Halo2

 is a convenience enum we have introduced because there are several slightly different scenarios under which you want to add a value into the advice column:

 You want to re-use or reference an existing value from some previous part of your computation.
-In this case the previous value is already in the table, so it is in the form of an AssignedValue
+In this case the previous value is already in the table, so it is in the form of an

 .
-This corresponds to the Existing
+This corresponds to theExisting

 enum option.
-More technically, what happens when you add an existing cell a
+More technically, what happens when you add an existing cella

-into the table is that it will assign a new cell into the advice column with value equal to the value of a
+into the table is that it will assign a new cell into the advice column with value equal to the value ofa

 .
-Then it will impose an equality constraint between the new cell and the cell of a
+Then it will impose an equality constraint between the new cell and the cell ofa

-You want to add an entirely new number into the table.
+so the Verifier has a guarantee that these two cells are always equal.You want to add an entirely new number into the table.
 For example, this was the case when we were supplying a private input.
-This corresponds to the Witness(F)
+This corresponds to the

-The WitnessFraction
+WitnessFraction

-option is similar to Witness
+option is similar toWitness

-You want to use a number in your computation that should be a known constant.
+but is used for optimization purposes, so we won't go over it here (and on first pass you never need to use it).You want to use a number in your computation that should be a known constant.
 Here "known" means known at circuit creation time to both the Prover and Verifier.
-This corresponds to the Constant(F)
+This corresponds to the

 option.
 What happens behind the scenes when you assign a constant number is that there is actually another secret "Fixed" column in the table which is fixed at circuit creation time.
-When you assign a Constant
+When you assign aConstant

 number, you are adding this number to the Fixed column, adding the number as a witness to the Advice column, and then imposing an equality constraint between the two corresponding cells.